 This classic experiment takes few days to complete, but it's well worth the wait.

-You'll need some distilled water, salt, a piece of wire or a pipe cleaner, and a glass container.
+You'll need some distilled water, salt or Epsom salts, a piece of wire or a pipe cleaner, and a glass container.
 First, heat the distilled water to a point just below boiling.
 Fill the glass container at least half full with the hot water.
-Add a lot of salt to the water and stir well.
+Add enough salt or Epsom salts to the water to create a saturated solution (the point when no more salt will dissolve in the water) and stir well.

-This experiment works because of the temperature change of the water, and the solubility, the ability to be dissolved, of the salt.
-As the water cools, the solubility of the salt in the mixture decreases, and the salt precipitates onto the wire to form crystals.
+This experiment works because of the temperature change of the water, and the solubility, the capability of the salt to be dissolved.
+As the water cools, the solubility of the solution decreases, and the salt precipitates out of the solution and onto the wire to form crystals.

 Build a Popsicle Stick Catapult

-To build this mini catapult, you'll need at least 10 large popsicle sticks, a bunch of rubber bands, a pair of scissors, and some marshmallows for cannon balls.
-Marshmallows for canon balls?
+To build this mini-catapult, you'll need at least 10 large popsicle sticks, a bunch of rubber bands, a pair of scissors, and some marshmallows for cannonballs.
+Marshmallows for cannonballs?
 How dastardly!

 Stack eight popsicle sticks, and hold them together with rubber bands at each end.
 On the two remaining sticks, use the scissors to make a small notch on each side of the stick.
 Place them together and use a rubber band to hold the sticks together at the notch.